haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 ## Success

 I expect the implementation to take no more than 2 or so months.
 The project will be considered a success when an appropriate JSON dump flag is shipped with GHC which serves the purpose of providing a JSON structured representation of error messages which complies with a JSON schema in version control.

+## Future Work

+Besides the obvious requirement of maintenance of this feature, there are also some opportunities for future work worth flagging here.
+The first is the presentation of `GhcHint` type in the JSON message.
+As it stands now, the best practice for encoding these in the JSON output is not obvious and requires further discussion.
+Therefore, it is better to push forward an initial implementation containing the above mentioned fields.
+The inclusion of `GhcHint` can then be better explored once the use cases of the JSON output are better understood and consumers can be consulted.

+Additionally, there is work to provide a simple Haskell library which parses the output of the JSON dump.
+Such a library would facilitate easier consumption of the output for those interested in writing applications in Haskell without using the GHC API.

+These plans are contingent on the completion of the above matters.